-Estimated Planned Environmental rviced by this p project MP ID Project description expenditures 2022-2051 (000's) penditures 022-2051 Planned implementation Town of Aurora Town of East Gwillimbury Town of Georgina Township of King City of Markham Town of Newmarket City of Richmond Hill City of Vaughan Town of Whitchurch- Stouffville Transmission, c onveyance and pumping pro jects (continued) W13 York East Water Servicing Phase 1 - Construct a new pumping station at the new Markham reservoir site (W11), a new Reservoir in Aurora and associated watermain to bring additional Lake Ontario supply to the north water system as demand increases.
-Phase 2 - Construct a new pumping station at the new Aurora reservoir and associated watermain to service development on the eastern parts of the north system as demand increases. \$ 148,530 2032-2041 2042-2051 Schedule B X X X W23 Holland Landing Storage Expansion Install a new elevated tank and connecting watermain to accommodate growth in Holland Landing and allow replacement of existing Holland Landing East Elevated Tank. \$ 10,340 2032-2041 Schedule B Х W24 West Park Heights Pumping Station and Watermain Construct a new pumping station, assumed to be located adjacent to the existing West Park Heights Reservoir in Keswick, and associated watermain to allow integration of York and Georgina Water Systems. \$ 47,950 2032-2041 Schedule C Х Х WW6 Leslie Street Sewage Pumping Station and Forcemain Phase 1 - Increase Leslie Street Sewage Pumping Station capacity.
-Phase 2 - Construct a new forcemain connecting the station to downstream York Durham Sewage System as flows increase due to growth. \$ 65,240 2032-2041 2042-2051 Schedule A+ X X X WW8 North Markham Trunk Sewer Construct a new gravity sewer to servicing of Markham urban expansion. \$ 43,200 2032-2041 Schedule B X WW17 Newmarket Diversion Sewer Construct a new sewer to divert flows from the Newmarket Pumping Station to the Sharon Trunk Sewer as flows increase due to growth. \$ 29,800 2032-2041 Schedule B Х WW18 East Gwillimbury Sewage Pumping Station Expansions Increase capacity of West Queensville, Second Concession and Holland Landing Sewage Pumping Stations to service growth.
+Estimated Dlannad Environmental Muni cipality parti ally or fully se rviced by this project MP ID Project description expenditures 2022-2051 (000's) Planned implementation timeframe Environmental Assessment (EA) Process Town of Aurora Town of East Gwillimbury Town of Georgina Township of King City of Markham Town of Newmarket City of Richmond Hill City of Vaughan Town of Whitchurch- Stouffville Transmission, c onveyance and pumping pro jects (continued) W13 York East Water Servicing Phase 1 - Construct a new pumping station at the new Markham reservoir site (W11), a new Reservoir in Aurora and associated watermain to bring additional Lake Ontario supply to the north water system as demand increases.
+Phase 2 - Construct a new pumping station at the new Aurora reservoir and associated watermain to service development on the eastern parts of the north system as demand increases. \$ 148,530 2032-2041 2042-2051 Schedule B X X X W23 Holland Landing Storage Expansion Install a new elevated tank and connecting watermain to accommodate growth in Holland Landing and allow replacement of existing Holland Landing East Elevated Tank. \$ 10,340 2032-2041 Schedule B X W24 West Park Heights Pumping Station and Watermain Construct a new pumping station, assumed to be located adjacent to the existing West Park Heights Reservoir in Keswick, and associated watermain to allow integration of York and Georgina Water Systems. \$ 47,950 2032-2041 Schedule C Х Х WW6 Leslie Street Sewage Pumping Station and Forcemain Phase 1 - Increase Leslie Street Sewage Pumping Station capacity.
+Phase 2 - Construct a new forcemain connecting the station to downstream York Durham Sewage System as flows increase due to growth. \$ 65,240 2032-2041 2042-2051 Schedule A+ Х X X WW8 North Markham Trunk Sewer Construct approximately 2.1 kilometres new gravity sewer assumed to be located on McCowan Road from Major Mackenzie Drive East and connecting to the existing 16th Avenue Sewer. \$ 43,200 2032-2041 Schedule B Х WW17 Newmarket Diversion Sewer Construct a new sewer to divert flows from the Newmarket Pumping Station to the Sharon Trunk Sewer as flows increase due to growth. \$ 29,800 2032-2041 Schedule B Х WW18 East Gwillimbury Sewage Pumping Station Expansions Increase capacity of West Queensville, Second Concession and Holland Landing Sewage Pumping Stations to service growth.
 Works are expected to be accommodated within the original building footprint. \$ 7,040 2032-2041 Schedule A+ Х